ocean-onion/BDCraft-maybe/clean_docs/economy/currency.md

 Players can earn currency through several methods:

 - **Trading with Collectors**: Selling BD crops to collectors provides both emeralds AND server currency
-- **Market Sales**: Selling items to other players at player-owned markets
 - **Special Events**: Participating in server events
 - **Rank Bonuses**: Some ranks provide currency bonuses